SaschaWillems/Vulkan/README.md

 #### [Callable ray tracing shaders](examples/raytracingcallable)

-Callable shaders can be dynamically invoked from within other ray tracing shaders to execute different shaders based on your own conditions.
+Callable shaders can be dynamically invoked from within other ray tracing shaders to execute different shaders based on dynamic conditions.
 The example ray traces multiple geometries, with each calling a different callable shader from the closest hit shader.

 #### [Ray query](examples/rayquery)